strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Establish a reason for PCs to continue exploring the dungeon

-> Takeaway: "Establish a reason, ideally something more interesting than a quest for loot, for PCs to continue exploring the dungeon instead of just wanting out the front door and never coming back."
+> Takeaway: "Players stay more engaged when they have a clear objective—no one wants to open random doors indefinitely."

 Whether it's rescuing an NPC, mapping out the dungeon, or finding a particular artifact, giving a clear goal for PCs to strive toward will get them moving in a direction instead of aimlessly wandering around hoping to stumble on treasure.